xebia-functional/xef/docs/intro/scala.md

 Replacing `<version>` with the latest available version.

-After this, you get access to the `ai` function, which is your port of entry to the modern AI world.
+After this, you get access to the `ai` function, which is your gate to the modern AI world.
 Inside of it, you can _prompt_ for information, which means posing the question to an LLM (Large Language Model).
 The easiest way is to just get the information back as a string.